The Road to Know-Where: An Object-and-Room Informed Sequential BERT for Indoor Vision-Language Navigation: Proposed Method

 \section{Proposed Method}

 In VLN tasks, a robot agent is given a natural language instruction $\mathcal{X}=\{x_1, x_2, \cdots, x_L\}$, where $L$ is the length of the instruction and $x_i$ is a single word token.
 At each step, the agent is provided with a panoramic RGB image, which is divided into 36 discrete views $\mathcal{V}=\{v_{t,i}\}_{i=1}^{36}$ (12 horizontal by 3 vertical).
-A navigable location falls in one of these views and it has an orientation $\mathcal{D}_{t,i}=\langle\sin{\theta_{t,i}}, \cos{\theta_{t,i}}, \sin{\phi_{t,i}}, \cos{\phi_{t,i}}\rangle$, where $\theta$ and $\phi$ are measured relative to the current heading and horizon.
-At each step, the agent predicts the next navigation action by selecting from a candidate set of navigable locations.
-The current location is added to the candidate set, and the agent stops if the current location is selected or a predefined maximum number of navigation steps is reached.
+A navigable location falls in one of these views and it has an orientation $\mathcal{D}_{t,i}=\langle\sin{\theta_{t,i}}, \cos{\theta_{t,i}}, \sin{\phi_{t,i}}, \cos{\phi_{t,i}}\rangle$, where $\theta$ and $\phi$ are measured relative to the current heading and elevation.
+At each step, the agent predicts the next navigation action by selecting from a candidate set of navigable locations (including the current location).
+The agent stops if the current location is selected or it reaches the maximum number of steps.